flutterdro/flutterdro.github.io/_posts/2025-03-01-overengineering-for-funsies.markdown

 ---
 layout: post
 title: Overengineering a simple problem using expression templates
+categories: [C++]
+tags: [c++, expression templates, template metaprogramming]
 ---

 Have you ever encountered a problem which can be done manually in 10 mins, but when you sit down to do it, you suddenly feel something is amiss?
 And 10 min job suddenly turns into an hour of beautiful agony and 5 mins of actually getting the work done.
 After that you have the urge to design a generic solution which will turn that 10 min job into an instant one.

 I did...

 ## 2 days ago...

 The exact problem I faced requires a bit of introduction and explanation, so instead I will introduce a toy problem which in its essense is the same.

 Now, imagine you work for a shop that sells christmas lights.
 Your task is to group different kinds of lights based on their properties.
 Now, also imagine that your team lead was obsessed with data oriented design, like, swiftie level of obsessed.
 So he forces everything to be an array.
 As the result, each group has to be found by indexing into the array.